relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 Each connector you set up will require a local directory to ship,  a Relativity Trace Data Source, and a remote Directory to ship to.
 All three of these must be unique to each connector.

+Perform the following steps in order to get started:

-First, **create** the local directories you will be shipping.
+1. First, **create** the local directories you will be shipping.
 The actual directories are up to you, but take note of them for configuration of the Trace Shipper Service (and potentially Globanet), later.

-> **Note:** local directory for our purposes means a directory accessible to the Trace Shipper service via normal Windows path calls
+   1. > **NOTE:** local directory for our purposes means a directory accessible to the Trace Shipper service via normal Windows path calls

-> **For example:**  Say you are using Globanet to ship both Exchange emails and ICE chat, on the local server, we could create the following directories:
+   2. > **EXAMPLE:**  Say you are using Globanet to ship both Exchange emails and ICE chat, on the local server, we could create the following directories:
       >
-> * C:\Globanet\Exchange
+      > * `C:\Globanet\Exchange`
-> * C:\Globanet\ICE
+      > * `C:\Globanet\ICE`

-Next, choose relative paths for the Relativity side of shipper.
+2. Next, choose relative paths for the Relativity side of shipper.
 For convenience, we could make these similar to the local directories we defined above.

-> **For example:** Continuing our earlier Exchange and ICE chat example, we might decide our remote relative paths are:
+   1. > **For example:** Continuing our earlier Exchange and ICE chat example, we might decide our remote relative paths are:
       >
       > * Globanet\Exchange
       > * Globanet\ICE

 ### Trace Shipper Service Configuration